ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 (tpm-fde-encryption-passphrase)=
 ## Encryption passphrase

 Optionally, you can set a passphrase for additional security.
-The encryption passphrases is alphanumerical and you enter it every time your computer starts.
+The encryption passphrase is alphanumerical and you enter it every time your computer starts.

 When you set a passphrase, your disk is encrypted by both the automatically-generated encryption keys, stored in your TPM, and your passphrase.
 As a result, your passphrase is still needed to decrypt your disk even if the TPM gets compromised.
 For instance, the passphrase protects you against a malicious firmware update from the TPM manufacturer.